tractordev/wanix/README.md

 # WANIX

-Experimental, local-first, web-native, Unix-like development environment
+Experimental, local-first, web-native, Unix-like operating and development environment

 [🎬 Demo from Mozilla Rise 25](https://www.youtube.com/watch?v=KJcd9IckJj8)

 ## Features

 * Run and create command line, TUI, and web apps in the environment itself
-* Go compiler that runs in-browser capable of cross-compiling to native platforms
+* Go compiler that runs in-browser, capable of cross-compiling to native platforms
 * Pluggable filesystem API for custom filesystem behavior like FUSE/Plan9
 * Unix-like shell that can be live-edited/recompiled or replaced entirely
-* Built-in editor called micro, similar to nano
+* Built-in [micro](https://github.com/zyedidia/micro) editor, similar to nano
-* Environment filesystem exposed to web apps via Service Worker
-* Support for TypeScript and JSX in web applications without extra tooling
+* Supports TypeScript and JSX in web applications without extra tooling
-* Processes run as Web Workers
-* Bootstrap entire system with a single JS file and include
+* Bootstraps entire system with a single JS file and include
 * ...lots more

 ## Getting started

-Until a bundled release or live demo is online, you'll need to use Wanix as a developer, which means you'll need Go installed on your system.
+Until a bundled release or live demo is online, you'll need to run Wanix locally as a developer, which means you'll need [Go installed](https://go.dev/doc/install) on your system.
 Then you can run:

 ```
 make dev
 ```

-This will build everything and run a dev server that you can use to access a Wanix environment on localhost in your browser.
+This will build everything and run a dev server to access a Wanix environment on localhost in your browser.
 Here are a few things you can do in the environment in this early state:

 ### See available built-in commands